Faancy/git-basic-exercises/milkshakes.md

-Vanilla, Bubble gum and Chocolate
+Vanilla, Bubble gum and Chocolate.
+Another interesting flavour is Banana.